Erin’s Recipe Rundown

 Ingredients You’ll Need

-- Sour cream: I recommend using full-fat sour cream for this recipe, but if you want to save calories you could use reduced-fat or plain Greek yogurt instead.
+- Sour cream: I recommend using full-fat sour cream for this recipe.
+You can also use plain Greek yogurt instead.

-- Mayonnaise: Use a great tasted mayo for this dip!
-I like Hellmann’s best!
+- Mayonnaise: Use a high-quality, great tasting mayo for this dip!
+I like Hellmann’s best.
 You might like this article on does mayo have dairy.

 - Cream cheese: Be sure to use softened cream cheese so that everything mixes together smoothly.